Types of Companies: 3 Essential Classifications in India

 Takeaway

 Knowing the different types of companies is essential.
 The type of company can affect legal obligations, taxation, management, liability, and other factors.
-Thus, before choosing a company type, one needs to should consider various factors such as:
+Thus, before choosing a company type, one needs to consider various factors such as:

 1. Business objectives,